ryanbald-colostate/ETL2-Pipeline/README.md

 # ETL2-Pipeline
+End goal is to populate the pr_issue table.\

-Reads the file with issues and PRs linked and populates the pr_issue table (skills database) Takes in CSV files for issues, pull requests, and commits from a given repo on github.
+Reads the file with issues and PRs linked and populates the pr_issue table (skills database).\

+Takes in CSV files for issues, pull requests, and commits from a given repo on github.\
-The programs will combine these CSV's and clean them, creating the output for that is fed into [IssueMapper](https://github.com/fabiojavamarcos/mapIssues2).
+The programs will combine these CSV's and clean them, creating the output that is fed into [IssueMapper](https://github.com/fabiojavamarcos/mapIssues2).\
 Examples ran through in the programs are from [Jabref](https://github.com/JabRef/jabref).
 It is useful to compare with the source repo if you need a better understanding of the data.

 ## MergeDF